Copthorne Kinder's Local Offer

 Who can I contact for further information?

-There is further information in our Policies regarding Equality of Opportunity, Supporting children with Special Educational Needs and Working in partnership with other professionals as well as how we work with you as parents.
-These can be viewed either on our website or in the settings in the “parent’s areas” If you would like to register your child or discuss any matter relating to our provision or our Local Offer then please contact; Tracey O’Dwyer – Manager/Owner or Eliane Weller – Manager/SENCO
+There is further information in our Policies regarding Equality of Opportunity, supporting children with Special Educational Needs and Working in partnership with other professionals as well as how we work with you as parents.
+These can be viewed either on our website in “parent’s areas or within the nursery.